seregatipich/easyprojectstructure/README.md

 ## Installation

-Install Easy Project Structure via pip:
+You can quickly install Easy Project Structure using pip:

 ```sh
 pip install git+https://github.com/seregatipich/easyprojectstructure.git
 ```

-This command will install the package and its minimal dependencies.
+This will grab the package and set up any basic requirements you need.

 ## Usage

-Below are examples demonstrating how to use Easy Project Structure to display your project's directory structure.
+Here's how you can use Easy Project Structure to take a look at your project's folder layout.

 ### Basic Usage

-Display the structure of the current directory:
+Want to see the structure of your current directory?
+Just type:

 ```sh
 getprojectstruct